4PointSolutions/aem-utils/aem_container/README.md

 ### Preparing to build image

-Copy all the files into a subdirectory of the directory containing the aem.dokerfile file called AemSoftware.
+Copy all the installation files into a subdirectory called AemSoftware below the directory containing the appropriate aem.dockerfile files.

-This should include:
+The installation files in AemSoftware should include:

 * the AEM GA Quickstart jar and license.properties
-* the service pack files (service pack and forms-addon)
+* (optionally) any service pack jar files
+* the forms add-on jar file
 * the aem_cntrl jar
 * (optionally) the fluent forms jars
 * (optionally) an application.properties if you want to override any settings (like the trace level)